Chapter 8. Authenticating to sudo remotely using smart cards

 For the purposes of this example, a client is connecting to the IPA server through SSH and running the sudo command on the IPA server with credentials stored on a smart card.

-This procedure describes how to create sudo rules in IdM in order to give
+Follow this procedure to create sudo rules in IdM to give

 ipauser1 permission to run sudo on the remote host.